timfunke/github-upload/README.md

 `xls2tex.py` takes an Excel file as first argument and outputs the first sheet as LaTeX-formatted table to STDOUT (to ultimately turn it into a PDF).
+No formatting in Excel will be transferred.
 It is expected that the output will need some manual editing / tuning.
-For exampe, the `tabularx` column format specifiers will need to be updated.
+For example, the `tabularx` column format specifiers will need to be updated.
 The output of the table should be relatively easy to read as it is visually formatted.
 The LaTeX preamble is read from a resource file called `preamble.tex`.
 The script is quite simplistic in the sense that it, for instance, does not do any checking on its parameters.